- Debt collection agencies work on behalf of creditors to get you to pay.

 What is a collection agency?
 How does it work?

 Collection agencies are private companies that attempt to collect on delinquent bills and debts.
-The types of debt vary from loans, medical bills, credit cards, utility bills, and cell phone bills.
+The types of debt vary, including loans, medical bills, credit cards, utility bills, and cell phone bills.
+Parents can even hire collection agencies to collect delinquent child support.

-Most creditors report payments to the Credit Reporting Agencies.
+Most creditors report debtor payments to credit reporting agencies (CRAs).
 Overdue payments show up as delinquent between 30-60 days after their due date.
-Usually, after that time, creditors start to move the debt through a collection process.
+Usually, creditors start to move the debt through a collection process after that time.

 Spam emails and phone calls are widespread, with scammers trying to get your personal information.
 Whenever a debt collector contacts you, do not give out sensitive information.
-Ask for their name, the name of the company, and why they are contacting you.
+Identify the caller and ensure the company has a valid collection agency license.
+Ask for their name, company name, and why they are contacting you.

 Are you getting a call or letter from a collection agency?
 Learn more about them.
 Here is a list of top debt collection agencies covered by Bills.com: